Hei Jo Shin 平常心

 Heijoshin leads us to understand that despite the transient nature of life we maintain our center.
 Our core values never leave us.
 Presence and constancy of mind are maintained through changes in environment and circumstance.
 When we have mastered this than peace of mind, contentment and happiness are truly ours.
 We are not dependent on external sources such as money or material possessions to create our peace of mind.

 This also relates to combat or kumite.
 When we allow ourselves to be sucked into matching technique with someone we lose our heijoshin.
 We don’t attempt to kick with a kicker or grapple with a grappler but stay secure and content in using the techniques and strategies that are ours.
 We must rely on what we know and what we do best.
 Constancy of mind and spirit are of utmost importance.

 The true warrior works to refine his spirit, intellect and integrity.
-His ethics are not situational but based on core values and the understanding and refinement of heijoshin is a mark of martial arts mastery.
+His ethics are not situational but based on solid core values.
+The understanding and refinement of heijoshin is a mark of true martial arts mastery.